Calogero Vizzini: Supporting the separatists

 Vizzini initially supported the separatist movement in Sicily.
-On December 6, 1943, Vizzini participated at the first clandestine regional convention of the Sicilian separatists movement of the Sicilian Independence Movement (Movimento Indipendentista Siciliano - MIS) in Catania.
+On 6 December 1943, Vizzini participated in the first clandestine regional convention of the Sicilian separatists movement of the Sicilian Independence Movement (Movimento Indipendentista Siciliano – MIS) in Catania.
 Other prominent Mafia bosses like Giuseppe Genco Russo, Gaetano Filippone, Michele Navarra and Francesco Paolo Bontade did not hide their sympathies for the separatists either.
-The separatists benefited from covert support of the OSS.
-As Italy experienced a leftward drift in 1943–1944, the American military became increasingly concerned about their future prospects in Italy.
-The island's naval bases and strategic location in the Mediterranean provided a possible future counterbalance to a Communism on the Italian mainland.
-The Italian Communist Party's membership had doubled and the largely left inspired resistance movement in the north was gathering strength.
+The separatists benefited from covert support of the OSS to contain the leftward drift in 1943–1944 in Italy.
+The US became increasingly concerned about the future prospects in Italy.
+The strategic location of the island and it's naval bases in the Mediterranean provided an essential counterbalance to a potential communist takeover on the Italian mainland.
+Membership of the Italian Communist Party had doubled and the largely left inspired resistance movement in the north was gathering strength.

 On 9 December 1943, the central committee of the separatist movement held a secret meeting in Palermo.
 Vizzini's presence suggested the Mafia's support for independence, and aided the conservative wing in their attempt to control the movement.
 Vizzini shared common views with baron Lucio Tasca – one of the more important leaders of the movement – and despite protests by the more progressive wing, Vizzini remained at the meeting representing the province of Caltanissetta.